 Rick Stein's Cornwall

 Rick Stein's Cornwall is a TV show on BBC2.
-Rick Stein shares his love and passion for the people and places of his beloved Cornwall.
-The program has been available since 2022.
-A total of 71 episodes have been broadcast, most recently in April 2024.
+Rick Stein reveals the Cornwall that he knows and loves, championing the unique food, history and culture of the beautiful, sun-soaked coastal county.
+The program has been available since 2024.
+A total of 40 episodes have been broadcast, most recently in February 2025.

 Last episode